Research Infrastructure

 The Health Problem

-Prolonged sedentary behaviour is an independent risk factor for cardiovascular disease, type 2 diabetes, and premature mortality—even among people who exercise regularly.
+Prolonged sedentary behaviour is an independent risk factor for cardiovascular disease, type 2 diabetes, and premature mortality—even among people who exercise regularly (Dunstan et al., 2012).
 The issue isn't lack of physical activity; it's uninterrupted sitting during the workday.
 Brief, regular movement breaks can mitigate these risks, but the behaviour must actually occur.

 The WFH Context